 Circus of Horrors has a lot going for it: an unbroken succession of shock scenes is made believable by just enough of a plot to motivate the mayhem.
 The extremely fast pace gives it the appeal of a serial thriller.
 The war does haunt the film, as the reprehensible Dr. Rossiter got lots of practice mending soldiers’ ruined faces before finding the little bombing victim Nicole Vanet.
 Beyond that it’s Grand Guignol all the way, with Rossiter a conscienceless fiend.
-He’s abetted by two enablers whose actions would be ridiculous but for the fact that, like everything else in the movie, their motivations are addressed in very direct, bald exposition.
-Martin begins as a surgeon-trainee, but is soon carrying out Schüler’s evil murders.
-The luckless Angela loves Rossiter/Schüler, and suffers as he visits one grateful patient after another (nobody knocks in this movie, repeatedly interrupting Schüler’s lovemaking).
+He’s abetted by two enablers whose actions would be ridiculous but for the fact that, like everything else in the movie, their motivations are addressed in absurdly direct, bald exposition.
+Martin begins as a surgeon-trainee but is soon carrying out Schüler’s evil murders.
+The luckless Angela loves Rossiter/Schüler, and suffers to see him visit one grateful patient after another (nobody knocks in this movie, repeatedly interrupting Schüler’s lovemaking).
 Angela and Martin are still despicable villains: they rebel only when threatened personally.

-What remains uneasy subtext in the poetic Eyes without a Face, stands on the exploitative surface of this sensual fantasy.
+What remains uneasy subtext in the poetic Eyes without a Face inhabits the exploitative surface of this sensual fantasy.
 The horror unspools in the brightest of settings, a spectacle for an audience eager for anything exciting and sexy.
 If we look at the history of popular entertainment, that perverted viewership is US — the dulled senses crave basic stimulation.
-It’s also a key film for the distinctions between Conservative and Liberal fantasies put forward by Phil Hardy’s critics in his Encyclopedia of Horror.
+It’s also a key film for the distinction between the Conservative and Liberal fantasies put forward by the critic-contributors to Phil Hardy’s Encyclopedia of Horror.
 The history of horror movies is clogged with good efforts that shy away from their own subject matter, as if denying culpability in their own content.
 But no moral or Puritan hypocrisy offsets Circus of Horror’s self-delight — this show acknowledges its entertainment circus of death without excuses.
 It isn’t afraid to be honestly sadistic, even as it masquerades as all-ages entertainment.

 This movie is refreshingly uninhibited.
-The genteel Dr. Rossiter is a material quack in a material world, and female flesh is his playground, to be beautified and destroyed to satisfy his pride and his libido.
-With the colorful, musical circus providing an upbeat and artificial showbiz background for the terror, narrative logic stays afloat no matter how farfetched the killings become.
+The genteel Dr. Rossiter is a material quack in a material world.
+Female flesh is his playground, to be beautified and destroyed to satisfy his pride and his libido.
+With the colorful musical circus providing an upbeat and artificial showbiz background for the terror, narrative logic stays afloat no matter how farfetched the killings become.

 The Sadism Trilogy.